Virginia Tech® home

 • Honorable Mention Award for Best Theoretical Poster at the O’Bayes 2013: The Tenth

-International Workshop on Objective Bayesian Statistics, December 15-19, Durham, USA.
+International Workshop on Objective Bayesian Statistics, December 15-19, Durham, U.S.A.

-• Travel Awards:
+• Competitive Travel Awards:

 • 19th IMS Meeting of New Researchers in Statistics and Probability, 2016